Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.sequenceOffset=170; xml.type
 Element=false

-#@SECTION: 0..1 aggr Describes how the value of the data object has to
+0..1 aggr Describes how the value of the data object has to

 be calculated from the value of another data object (by the MCD system).